OpenMusicKontrollers/mephisto.lv2/README.md

 just opening the plugin's FAUST source in your favorite editor and monitor its modification state.
 Additionally it opens a log file to write compile errors to.

-Currently, the editor has to be defined via an environment variable.
-You can use either the environment varialbe *MEPHISTO_EDITOR*, whereby the latter will take precedence over the former.
+Currently, the editor has to be defined via the environment variable *MEPHISTO_EDITOR*.

     export MEPHISTO_EDITOR='xterm -e nvim -o2'